 Competition for top international students is growing.
-To encourage the best and brightest students to remain in the U.S. and contribute their skills to our scientific enterprise, the Keep STEM Talent Act would:
+To encourage the best and brightest students to remain in the U.S. and contribute their skills to our scientific enterprise, any immigration reform must include:

-- 1. Authorize declaration of dual intent: International students pursuing advanced STEM degrees in the U.S. could legally declare their plan to stay and pursue careers here post graduation. - 2.
-Exempt from green card caps: International students, along with their spouses and children, would be exempt from green card caps when they earn an advanced STEM degree from an accredited U.S. institution and receive an offer of employment from a U.S. company. - 3.
-Standardize the vetting process: International students already in the U.S. on a student visa for an undergraduate program would undergo the same strengthened vetting at USCIS that the State Department currently performs for prospective advanced STEM degree students applying for a student visa from outside of the U.S.
+- 1. Authorization of declaration of dual intent: International students pursuing advanced STEM degrees in the U.S. could legally declare their plan to stay and pursue careers here post graduation. - 2.
+Exemptions from green card caps: International students, along with their spouses and children, would be exempt from green card caps when they earn an advanced STEM degree from an accredited U.S. institution and receive an offer of employment from a U.S. company. - 3.
+Standardization of the vetting process: International students already in the U.S. on a student visa for an undergraduate program would undergo the same strengthened vetting at USCIS that the State Department currently performs for prospective advanced STEM degree students applying for a student visa from outside of the U.S.